splunk/observability-workshop/content/en/s4r/6-apm/5-apm-trace-analyzer.md

 title: 5.
 APM Trace Analyzer
 weight: 5
 ---

+As Splunk APM provides a **NoSample™** end-to-end visibility of every service Splunk APM captures every trace.
+For this workshop, the **Order Confirmation ID** is available as a tag.
+This means that we can use this to search for the exact trace of the poor user experience you encountered earlier in the workshop.

 {{% notice title="Trace Analyzer" style="info" %}}

 Splunk Observability Cloud provides several tools for exploring application monitoring data. **Trace Analyzer** is suited to scenarios where you have high-cardinality, high-granularity searches and explorations to research unknown or new issues.